 The Christmas season gets very cold, and not all people are fortunate enough to be able to buy the things they need to stay warm.
-Do a warm clothes drive and ask your congregation to bring coats, thick shirts and pants, socks, gloves, hats, blankets, etc. for all ages, then donate them to a local homeless shelte, charity, or families in your church you know are in need.
+Do a warm clothes drive and ask your congregation to bring coats, thick shirts, and pants, socks, gloves, hats, blankets, etc. for all ages, then donate them to a local homeless shelter, charity, or families in your church you know are in need.

 9. Help with gift-wrapping.

 Everyone likes to open gifts, but not everyone enjoys wrapping them!
 Create gift-wrapping stations where the people who live and work nearby can drop off their presents and have them wrapped by members of the church.
-This is a great way to bring in new people who haven't stepped foot in your church and reduce some of the holiday busy-ness for those in your church community.
+This is a great way to bring in new people who haven't stepped foot in your church and reduce some of the holiday busyness for those in your church community.

 10. Plan a parents’ night out event.